Edinburgh City Break: Amazing Things to Do

 The World’s End: You can’t go to Edinburgh without stopping at a classic pub.
 Pubs are a quintessential part of UK culture.
 Other pubs may have more historical significance, but still, The World’s End was my favorite pub in Edinburgh!
 The fish and chips were absolutely to die for.
 Fresh and delicious.
 The location is super convenient too for sightseeing.
 Just keep in mind this place is mighty popular and the interior is small.
 It may be hard to find a seat if you’re visiting right around dinner time.
 The World’s End is located on 2-8 High Street.

-Why Edinburgh is a Literary Destination
+Edinburgh City Break: A Literary Destination

 Last but not least, Edinburgh is an excellent spot for all my fellow book lovers.
 Edinburgh is a UNESCO City of Literature, after all, and for a very good reason.
 As you explore the city’s streets, it will feel like every single corner boosts a site of literary significance.